LYK-love/LYK-love.github.io/source/_posts/Instruction-Set-Architectures.md

 All instructions are 32 bits long.

+All registers are referenced by 5 bits.

 Types:

 1. The R format is for integer register-to-register operations, such as ADD, SUB, and so on.
 2. The I format is for loads and immediate operations, such as LD and ADDI.
 3. The B format is for branches and
+   * The immediate is disrupted, so it will be decoded when the CPU executes  in the future.
+After decoding, the CPU needs to restore the disrupted  immediate in order.
+For example, when the CPU gets a B-type instruction, the immediate in it is scrambled, and the CPU needs to arrange the  immediate in the order of 12-1 to restore the immediate.
 4. the J format is for jumps and link.
+   * The immediate of J-type is **signed** and also disrupted.
+That means that the CPU must  first put the immediate numbers together to restore the original  immediate numbers when decoding.
 5. The S format is for stores.
 Having a separate format for stores allows the three register specifiers (rd, rs1, rs2) to always be in the same location in all formats.
 6. The U format is for the wide immediate instructions (LUI, AUIPC).